-Your distributions will be fully taxable if all contributions to your pension were made with tax-deferred dollars.
-But if you contributed any after-tax dollars to fund your plan, you'll have some cost basis in the plan contract.
-Part of your distributions will be a tax-free recovery of that cost basis and only the remainder will be taxable income.
+Your distributions will be fully taxable if all contributions to your pension were made with tax-deferred dollars, but you can exclude from taxable income any portion of your distributions that's representative of recovery of your cost in the plan—in other words, you made contributions with money that had already been taxed.
+Part of your distributions would be considered a recovery of that cost basis.
+Only the remainder will be taxable income.

-IRS Publication 575, Pension and Annuity Income, provides comprehensive information about figuring out the taxable amount, but your plan administrator should be able to calculate the taxable portion of your pension distribution for you.
+Your plan administrator can calculate the taxable portion of your pension distribution for you.
 Contact the administrator to find out what your pension payments will be and what part of those payments will be considered taxable.

 Distributions from your individual retirement account might also be fully taxable, partially taxable, or completely tax-free.
-It depends on the type of IRA you have.
-If you have a deductible traditional IRA, your distributions will be fully taxable.
-You contributed funds using tax-deductible dollars, and tax is deferred on both the contributions and the earnings until they are withdrawn.
+It depends on what type of IRA you have.

 Distributions from Roth IRAs are completely tax-free as long as you meet two basic requirements: Your first Roth IRA contribution was made at least five years prior to any distribution, and the funds are distributed after you reach age 59 1/2.